 From a series of reviews into "The Art & Design of Genetic Screens" in Nature Reviews Genetics, we have picked out two which should be useful:

 - Forsburg (2001) The Art and Design of Genetic Screens: Yeast.
-NAture Reviews Genetics 3:176-188/ doi:10.1038/nrg751
+Nature Reviews Genetics 3:176-188/ doi:10.1038/nrg751

 The art and design of genetic screens: yeast | Nature Reviews Genetics - St Johnston (2002) The Art and Design of Genetic Screens: Drosophila.
 Nature Reviews Genetics3: 176-188. doi10.1038/nrg751